-The supplementary information presented on pages 13 through 16 are presented for purposes of complying with requirements of the Missouri Department of Elementary and Secondary Education and the schedule of expenditures of federal awards presented on page 28 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information and the schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the financial statements as a whole.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.